eaardal/anyver/README.md

 Anyver is a small utility that aims to remedy this problem by managing a set of alternative scripts for any given program name.
 When a script is activated by Anyver, an executable (bash) script with the same name as the program will be put in `~/.anyver/apps`.
 The content of this script file will be whatever script content you have configured in a global Anyver yaml config file.

 For example, if I want to create a spoofed version of `jq`, I can run `anyver use jq the-other-version`.
-If the script `the-other-version` has the content `docker exec --workdir $PWD my-toolbox-image $@`, then that will be the content of the file `~/.anyver/apps/jq` created by Anyver.
+If the script `the-other-version` has the content `docker exec --workdir $PWD my-toolbox-image jq $@`, then that will be the content of the file `~/.anyver/apps/jq` created by Anyver.

-Since I've made sure that `~/.anyver/apps` is always first on my `PATH` environment variable, I know that Anyver's spoofed version of the executable will "win" when a `jq` command is executed in a shell.
+Since I've made sure that `~/.anyver/apps` is always first on my `PATH` environment variable, I know that Anyver's spoofed version of the executable will "win" when a `jq` command is executed in a shell (the shell finds the spoofed executable first).

 To restore `jq` to its original executable (`/usr/local/bin/jq` in my case), I'll run `anyver restore jq` and Anyver will remove the file `~/.anyver/apps/jq` so that the next (default) occurrance of jq on my `PATH` will be found and executed.